godot-rust/gdnative-book/src/getting-started/setup.md

 clang -v
 ```

+`bindgen` may complain about a missing `llvm-config` binary, but it is not actually required to build the `gdnative` crate.
+If you see a warning about `llvm-config` and a failed build, it's likely that you're having a different problem!

 ## Using the template

 We also provide an experimental [template](https://github.com/godot-rust/godot-rust-template) to get you started right away.
 All the boilerplate stuff is already done for you.
 If you have decided to use the template, you can skip section 2.2.
 Check out the [wiki](https://github.com/godot-rust/godot-rust-template/wiki) for instructions.